emartisoft/amiget/README.md

 This application was coded on a real Amiga using `Amiga-E` and `C` language.

-An internet connection is required for this application (bsdsocket.library).
+An internet connection is required to use this application (bsdsocket.library).

 **Although it is not certain, the application may not work properly on Amiga emulators.**